Optimal Transport-Based Decentralized Multi-Agent Distribution Matching: Wasserstein Distance Convergence Mapping via Optimal Control

 The addition of the control cost ensures that the optimization balances the trade-off between achieving the desired transport objective and minimizing control energy.

 The optimal control input for the nonlinear system with the cost function \eqref{eqn:nonlinear-cost} is then provided below.

-\begin{proposition}[Optimality Conditions for the Nonlinear Case] For the control–affine dynamics in~\eqref{eqn:nonlinear_con_aff} and the finite–horizon cost~\eqref{eqn:nonlinear-cost}, the necessary conditions for optimality follow directly from Pontryagin’s minimum principle.
-The resulting state–costate recursion and optimal control law are:
+\begin{proposition}[Optimality Conditions for the Nonlinear Case] For the control-affine dynamics in~\eqref{eqn:nonlinear_con_aff} and the finite-horizon cost~\eqref{eqn:nonlinear-cost}, the necessary conditions for optimality follow directly from Pontryagin’s minimum principle.
+The resulting state-costate recursion and optimal control law are: